Patater/modern-cmake/chapters/basics.md

 [^2]: You will sometimes see `FATAL_ERROR` here, that was needed to support nice failures when running this in CMake <2.6, which should not be a problem anymore.

 [^3]: The `::` syntax was originally intended for `INTERFACE IMPORTED` libraries, which were explicitly supposed to be libraries defined outside the current project.
 But, because of this, most of the `target_*` commands don't work on `IMPORTED` libraries, making them hard to set up yourself.
-So don't use the `IMPORTED` keyword for now, and use an `ALIAS` target instead.
-There's a project in the works to fix this limitation for CMake 3.11.
+So don't use the `IMPORTED` keyword for now, and use an `ALIAS` target instead; it will be fine until you start exporting targets.
+This limitation was fixed in CMake 3.11.